msafdev/pleno/src/content/paragraphs/about.md

 title: About
 ---

-A static blog theme based on [Astro](https://astro.build), designed for clarity and focus.
+This is the **about page** of the blog — a brief introduction to the layout’s purpose and the thinking behind its design.

 With a deliberately minimal design, this layout ensures your content takes center stage.
-It`s built for flexibility, offering customization options that honor its clean and elegant aesthetic.

 Effortlessly share your thoughts in _a calm & dustless space._

-Check posts for details and view source on [GitHub](https://github.com/the3ash/astro-chiri).